simony05/acm-industry-databases/README.md

-ACM Industry Training 3: Databases
+# ACM Industry Training 3: Databases

-How to setup:
+## How to Setup

+**Frontend:**
-frontend: npm install, npm start
+npm install, npm start

+**Backend:**
-backend: python3 server.py
+python3 server.py

-Things to do:
+## Things to Do

-Understand how user database works (sign-in/create account implemented) Create a items database
+- Understand how user database works (sign-in/create account implemented)
+- Create an items database
-Understand CRUD operations on items database
+- Understand CRUD operations on items database
-How to view database table and commit queries in VSCode Modify CRUD API routes
+- Learn how to view database table and commit queries in VSCode
+- Modify CRUD API routes